-The telecommuting/remote work policy and the associated Telecommuting (Remote Work) Agreement form are designed to mitigate the risks to the Universities of Wisconsin associated with allowing employees to operate without supervision, at a remote site over which we have no direct control.
+The telecommuting policy and the associated Telecommuting Agreement form are designed to mitigate the risks to the UW System associated with allowing employees to operate without supervision, at a remote site over which we have no direct control.

-WHAT IS NOT CONSIDERED TELECOMMUTING (REMOTE WORK)
+WHAT IS NOT CONSIDERED TELECOMMUTING

-The telecommuting (remote work) agreement is about the creation of a new Universities of Wisconsin remote workspace.
-Not all work performed away from a traditional headquarters location is considered telecommuting (remote work).
-Here are some examples of remote work that would not be considered telecommuting (remote work):
+The telecommuting agreement is about the creation of a new UW System remote workspace.
+Not all work performed away from a traditional headquarters location is considered telecommuting.
+Here are some examples of remote work that would not be considered telecommuting: